 Younger clients are treated with extra care not only by our doctors, but also by law, since altering your appearance with surgery is long-lasting and not suitable for everyone who wants it.

 The law regarding under-18s

 As of October 2016, the Medical Board of Australia requires that anyone under 18 wishing to undergo major procedures is evaluated by a registered general practitioner, psychologist or psychiatrist and abides by a three-month cooling-off period prior to surgery.

-Minor procedures, including those using our state-of-the-art vaginal rejuvenation laser, require a seven-day cooling-off period for under-18s, and if it is deemed appropriate, an evaluation by a psychologist.
+Minor procedures, including those using our vaginal rejuvenation laser, require a seven-day cooling-off period for under-18s and, if deemed appropriate, an evaluation by a psychologist.
 We do not perform surgical vaginal procedures, such as labiaplasty, at ENRICH Clinic

 Major cosmetic medical and surgical procedures